GiudGiud/moose/modules/doc/content/examples/ex08_materials.md

 # Example 8 : Material Properties

-MOOSE includes built-in support for creating and sharing material properties thorughout your simulation calculations.
+MOOSE includes built-in support for creating and sharing material properties throughout your simulation calculations.
 Material property calculations are run/updated by MOOSE automatically for every quadrature point.
 Kernels, Postprocessors, and other objects all have convenient access to these properties.
 This example demonstrates a convection-diffusion problem with kernels that